The Ponderings of Yaj Ekim

 When the cloud of technology inevitably evaporates,

-When resources can no longer sustain the privilege they have fostered,
+When resources can no longer sustain the advantages they have fostered,

-Those that are prepared for the worst are more likely to survive.
+Those who are prepared for the worst, are more likely to survive.

 Not a question of if, but how and when.